rodekruis/qfa-api/README.md

    * Create a new role with `Read` permissions over `Type`, `Category`, `Code`, and assign this role to a new API user.

 > [!IMPORTANT]
-> The classification schema is strictly hierarchical: each lower-level record must have a higher-level parent record, e.g.
+> The classification schema is strictly hierarchical: each record of a low-level entity must be related to a record of
-> each record of `Category` must have a parent record of `Type`, and each record of `Code` must have a parent record of `Category`.
+> a high-level entity, e.g. each record of `Category` must be related to a record of `Type`, and each record of
+> `Code` must be related to a record of `Category`.

 2. Classification can then be performed automatically via Flowchart, using a Task with two Actions:
    * `Send HTTP Request` to the QFA API